 As we stepped off the drop-in platform, this amazing blue “abyss” appeared in front of our eyes.
 Hard to describe the vast view and near-flying sensation with words.
 You must experience it for yourself.
 Our guide told us people with a fear of heights may panic a bit at first.
 So, stay calm and you will get used to it.

 Who should not snorkel in Silfra Iceland?

-Even though snorkeling Silfra is a great experience for most adults, the experts and tour operators advise the activity is not suitable for:
+Even though snorkeling Silfra is a great experience for most adults, some restrictions and precaution should be considered before you go.
+The experts and tour operators advise the activity is not suitable for:

 - Children under 12 years